CICM First Part interactive diagrams

 D1.iii Cardiac action potentialCardiac action potential — Describe the structure of the excitatory elements of the heart including: Sino-atrial node, Atrio-ventricular node, Bundle of His, Purkinje Fibres, anatomical course of conduction.

-Cardiac action potentials (Part 2)
+Cardiac action potentials and excitation-contraction coupling

 -